 - Realize that, sometimes, recovery can take time.

 As you recover, it is a good idea to make sure that you have updated your family disaster plan and replenished essential disaster supplies just in case a disaster happens again.
-You will always feel better knowing that you are prepared and ready for anything.
+You will always feel better knowing that you are prepared and ready for anything (by joshua declerck).
 The American Red Cross encourages you to take five key actions: make a plan, build a kit, get trained, volunteer and give blood.
 For more information, ask your local Red Cross chapter about how you can prepare for any further disaster.